Techeligible FRP Unlock Review: Does It Work in 2026?

 Sideload an old Google Account Manager APK, sign in with a fresh Google account, and use that session to wipe the original FRP entry from Settings > Accounts.
 This was the standard Android 5-7 workaround for years.

-We tested this on a Moto G running stock Android 7.1.
-After a lengthy run (several reboots and a keyboard swap from the on-screen keyboard to a USB OTG keyboard), the device cleared FRP and let us complete setup.
-The same method on the OnePlus Nord (Android 13) failed at the first step because the Account Manager APK refuses to install on modern Play Services.
+On a Moto G running stock Android 7.1, this method still works: after a lengthy run (several reboots and a keyboard swap from the on-screen keyboard to a USB OTG keyboard), the device clears FRP and reaches setup.
+On a OnePlus Nord running Android 13, the same method fails at the first step because the Account Manager APK refuses to install on modern Play Services.

 For a deeper walkthrough of when the account-manager method still applies, see our bypass FRP without computer guide.